libremesh/lime-packages/packages/pirania-app/Readme.md

 ### Content

-The `/etc/pirania/content.json` files stores styling and content information for the captive-portal pages.
+The `/etc/pirania/content.json` files stores styling and content information for the captive-portal page.